strontic/strontic.github.io/xcyclopedia/library/SENDTO.DLL-6D4E9BD8423CDFACED2C4C75D207FB79.md

 ## Possible Misuse

 *The following table contains possible examples of `SENDTO.DLL` being misused.
-While `SENDTO.DLL` is **not** inherently malicious, its legitimate functionality can by abused for malicious purposes.*
+While `SENDTO.DLL` is **not** inherently malicious, its legitimate functionality can be abused for malicious purposes.*

 Source | Source File | Example | License
 -- | -- | -- | --